gabriel-mendes-dev/simple-sensor-reporter/README.md

 # Diagrams

 Hardware and software diagrams in the `diagrams` directory can be compiled with plantuml.
-The pdfs will be available as release files.
+The images will be available as release files.

 # Encrypted communication
 To run this program, you must generate a 32-bytes AES key to be used in the communication between the microcontroller and the Host PC.
 For testing purposes, you can generate a random one [here](https://acte.ltd/utils/randomkeygen) - the "Encryption key 256".
 Copy the string and add it to a file named `aes.key` in the `main` directory.
 The building process will add this key to the read-only data section.